ganrad/aks-aspnet-sqldb-rest/README.md

 6. Update the **appsettings.json** file.
 Push the updated source code to your GitHub repository.

-    In this step, we will reset the values for **User ID**, **Password** and *Azure SQL Server prefix* with variable tokens in the *appsettings.json* file.
-We will inject these values when building the Claims API microservice in Azure DevOps in Section [F].
+    In this step, we will reset the values for *User ID*, *Password* and *Azure SQL Server prefix* with variable tokens in the *appsettings.json* file.
+These values will be injected in the Claims API build (CI) pipeline in Azure DevOps in Section [F].

-    In in the Linux VM terminal window, edit the appsettings.json file using **vi** or **nano** editor and substitute variable tokens as shown (highlighted in yellow) in the screenshot below.
+    In the Linux VM terminal window, edit the **appsettings.json** file using **vi** or **nano** editor and substitute variable tokens (highlighted in yellow) as shown in the screenshot below.

     ![alt tag](./images/C-01.PNG)

-    Commit and push your source code updates to your GitHub repository.
+    Commit and push the application source code to your GitHub repository.
 Follow the instructions in the command snippet below.
     ```
     # Configure the remote GitHub repository
     $ git remote set-url origin git@github.com:ganrad/aks-aspnet-sqldb-rest.git